pravega/flink-connectors/documentation/src/docs/batch.md

 1. As a string containing a qualified name, in the form `scope/stream`.
 2. As a string containing an unqualified name, in the form `stream`.
 Such streams are resolved to the default scope.
 3. As an instance of `io.pravega.client.stream.Stream`, e.g. `Stream.of("my-scope", "my-stream")`.

+Multiple streams can be passed as parameter option (using the builder API).
+The [`BatchClient`](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/batch/BatchClient.java) implementation is capable of reading from numerous streams in parallel, even across scopes.

 ### StreamCuts